 According to his monument at Albany Rural Cemetery, Samuel Schuyler was born in 1781.
 Although part African-American, he may have also been a descendant of Philip Schuyler, one of Albany’s most prominent families.

-In 1805 he received a manumission from Dirck Schuyler (who is thought to be his white father).
+In 1805 he received a manumission (freedom from enslavement) from Dirck Schuyler (who is thought to be his white father).
 [Read more…] about Black History: Capt.
 Samuel Schuyler & His Steam Towboat Company

 In the first days of August, 1777, Albany seemed doomed to be overrun by the British.
 General John Burgoyne had taken Crown Point, Fort Ticonderoga, Fort George, Fort Anne, Fort Edward and Fort Miller, the last substantial fortified place protecting the city from the north.
 To the west at Fort Stanwix, a siege was underway requiring many of General Philip Schyuler’s troops being sent to that fort’s defense from their camp on Van Schaick Island, now in the city of Cohoes.